justinmelnick/justinmelnick.github.io/_pages/about.md

 1. the political economy of climate change policy;
 2. the domestic incentives to negotiate, renegotiate, or withdraw from international agreements. -->

+My research uses formal theory and quantitative methods to explore topics in international relations and political economy with applications to the politics of climate change.
 My work has been published or is forthcoming in _International Organization_, the _Journal of Politics_, the _Journal of Conflict Resolution_, the _Journal of Theoretical Politics_, and the _Journal of Political Institutions and Political Economy_.
 My research has been supported by grants from EGAP.

 I hold a B.A. in International Relations and Economics from the University of Pennsylvania.